 Our friend Ron Lewen has recently devoted himself to a world-wide campaign dedicated to “Saving the Naked Fatty”.
 As much as we enjoy the extravagant bacon wrapped and cheese stuffed fatties that are floating around the interwebs these days, we wanted to pay tribute to Ron’s efforts and dish up our version of the fore-father to the Bacon Explosion.
 Those of you that are fans of our BBQ Addicts Facebook page got a sneak peek of this recipe over the weekend, but now we’re rolling out the entire process with even more pictures!

 We started out by picking up a couple of 1 pound sausage chubs at the grocery store.
 We like our food on the hotter side, so I went with a medium and a hot.

 Carefully remove the plastic sleeve while trying not to disturb the natural “chub” shape.
 Once removed, sprinkle gingerly with your favorite barbecue rub.
-I chose to use our Burnt Finger BBQ Pork Rub because of the lower salt content, but any will do.
-Just keep in mind that sausage is already seasoned pork, so the sodium levels can get out of control really quickly if go heavy on the rub.
+I chose to use our Smokey Kansas City All-Purpose Seasoning, which is also our competition rub.
+Just keep in mind that sausage is already seasoned pork, so the sodium levels can get out of control really quickly if you go heavy on the rub.